Programa de Pós-Graduação em Materiais

 The Master in Engineering and Materials Science (MEMS) extends over 24 months.
 By the time of graduation, the student must have completed 24 credits (14 credits in mandatory and 10 in elective courses), in addition to a Master's dissertation.
 The MEMS is intended for students with a degree in Engineering, Physics, Chemistry, Technology, Medicine, Pharmacy, Biology, and related areas, aiming to pursue advanced studies in Engineering and Materials Science.

-The 14 credits in mandatory courses must be selectec among the following.
+The 14 credits in mandatory courses must be selecteced among the following.

-• at least four credits in Research Methodology
+• at least 4 (four) credits in Research Methodology

 • Research Design and Expression (4 credits)

-• at least four credits in Analysis and Characterization of Materials
+• at least 4 (four) credits in Analysis and Characterization of Materials

 • Scanning Electron Microscopy and Elemental Chemical Analysis (4 credits)